USA Receives $2.5 Million Grant

 “Through securing grants to support these crucial initiatives, we will seek to empower local communities to proactively protect their environment and enhance their quality of life,” Wu said.
 “Our efforts will impact over 900,000 residents in eligible counties, with 49 percent of them residing in disadvantaged communities.

-The Gulf Coast Environmental Equity Center will be made up of Wu, Dr. Ruth Carmichael, a professor in USA’s Stokes School of Marine and Environmental Sciences, Dr. Tina Miller-Way with the Dauphin Island Sea Lab and a project coordinator.
+The Gulf Coast Environmental Engagement Center will be made up of Wu, Dr. Ruth Carmichael, a professor in USA’s Stokes School of Marine and Environmental Sciences, Dr. Tina Miller-Way with the Dauphin Island Sea Lab and a project coordinator.
 They will also consult an advisory board to design funding guidelines as well as to determine which projects are ultimately selected.

 Funding will be distributed to support between eight and 16 short-term projects, one year or less; four to 16 medium-term projects lasting two years; and three to five long-term projects lasting three years.